 We’re doing a 180 from Longines with the next piece of news as a new Richard Mille was announced in November.
-Normally we don’t really talk about RM as they’re pretty unattainable for many of us.
+Unfortunately we don’t talk too much about RM to the capacity we would love to.
 However, this one really caught my eye.
 Pharrell Williams has teamed up with RM on an insanely cool limited run of 30 RM 52-05 Tourbillon.
 Taking inspiration from the continued discovery of Mars, Pharrell and RM have created a beautifully deep and intriguing watch that I can’t stop looking at.

 The New MB&F Legacy Machine 101 Palladium

 We’ve hinted at MB&F earlier, however, this time they’re back not to just win awards but to release a new model, the Legacy Machine 101 in Palladium.
 The Legacy Machines bring the balance wheel of the movement right to the top and centre of the watch creating an almost floating illusion.